Lotharek, SIDE 3.2, U1MB, and the FJC Firmware

 SIDE3’s product page in the ‘Discontinued’ section of the webiste

-Permanent withdrawal/termination of FJC-firmware products in this manner, in the absence of any clear rationale or explanation, appears to be an act of spite, especially considering the fact he continues to offer for sale those products (with ‘stock’ firmware) whose intellectual property he has already purchased outright from Candle O’Sin.
-However, since Lotharek cannot sell SIDE3 without paying commission to Candle O’Sin and to myself, and cannot sell other devices with my firmware pre-installed without paying me commission even if he owns the hardware designs outright, the only conclusion I can draw is that he simply no longer wants to pay, although it’s interesting to note that he is still selling Incognito with my firmware pre-installed, presumably because that’s considered a premium offering and a limited-run collector’s edition (a fact reflected by its increased price).
-So it’s heartening to know my firmware is still considered good for something and capable of generating revenue.
+Permanent withdrawal/termination of FJC-firmware products in this manner, in the absence of any clear rationale or explanation, seemed to me to be an act of spite, especially when considering the fact he continues to offer for sale those products (with ‘stock’ firmware) whose intellectual property he has already purchased outright from Candle O’Sin.
+However, since Lotharek cannot sell SIDE3 without paying commission to Candle O’Sin and to myself, and cannot sell other devices with my firmware pre-installed without paying me commission even if he owns the hardware designs outright, the only conclusion I can draw is that he simply no longer wishes to be obliged to pay commission.
+As of April 2025, he is still selling Incognito Gold with my firmware pre-installed (and periodically paying me my commission every time a meaningful number of devices has been sold), presumably because Incognito Gold is considered a premium offering and a limited-run collector’s edition (a fact reflected by its increased price).

 The ‘Incognito Gold’ product page